Interested in Education, Youth Development, and Health? Mentor with MIKE!

 Where440 SE Oak StreetHillsboro, OR 97123

 Support local youth while gaining experience and honing skills in health education and youth development by mentoring with MIKE Program!
-MIKE (Multicultural Integrated Kidney Education) Program is accepting applications for health mentors now for Winter-Spring Semester 2016.
-Training will precede placement with youth in January, 2017.
+MIKE (Multicultural Integrated Kidney Education) Program is accepting applications for health mentors now for Fall Semester 2016.

 MIKE empowers youth to be health leaders through education, mentorship, and community outreach.